The short answer… an OBSESSIVE focus on making golf more FUN, more CONVENIENT and more AFFORDABLE.

 1. Maintain the list of Affiliate Courses that the Network has a special relationship with.

 1. The BD has the authority to remove members from the Network.
-If, for example, the Network is meant to be for employees of a particular company and a member of the Network no longer works for the company, the BD is able to remove the member.
+If, for example, the Network is meant to be for employees of a particular company and a member of the Network no longer works for the company, the Organizer is able to remove the member.

-The BD has ultimate authority to perform these functions.
+The Organizer has ultimate authority to perform these functions.
 A BD also has the ability to authorize other users to perform all administrative functions for the Network except to change the list of administrators.

 When you register, we do require you to give us a little bit of information… first name/last name, e-mail address, zip code and number of rounds played last year.
 That’s the minimum we need to provide you with basic services, to enable you to participate in a Network and to gauge whether we’ve actually helped you to get to the 1st tee more often.